raftalks/ravel/README.md

 ```
 - Configure your database settings in the L4 app/config/database.php file
-- Open your terminal in the L4 App root directory and run composer update command
+- Open your terminal in the L4 App root directory and run `php composer.phar update` command
 - And run the following command in the terminal to start installing the CMS package

 ```